In this section we will inform you about on-going projects - restorations etc., affecting 55 Squadron

 XH 648 at Duxford - sad but at last indoors after years outside

 XH 648 - on the day of the Association visit in April 2016, renovation began.
-We hope she will once again wear 55 Squadron colours...
+We hoped she would once again wear 55 Squadron colours but the Museum official info says 57...

 pic. courtesy Colin Griffiths

-The following text and photo are from the Imperial War Museum site at Duxford
+The following text and photos - with permission, from the Imperial War Museum Duxford website

 The only one of its type in the world, Handley Page Victor XH648 is an important object in IWM’s collection.
 It is being conserved so that future generations can experience the Victor and the story it tells about Cold War conflict.